 When considering any surgery you need to know not only what the surgery involves, but what’s expected after the surgery.
 So what does ankle replacement recovery involve?
-Following a 2 hour plus surgery under either a general anesthesia or spinal anesthesia, patients typically spend 1-2 nights in the hospital.
+Following a 2 hour plus surgery under either general anesthesia or spinal anesthesia, patients typically spend 1-2 nights in the hospital.
 A plaster splint or boot is placed over the incision.
 While rehabilitation guidelines vary a walker or crutches are typically required for the 4-6 weeks.
-Progressive rehabilitation focuses on strengthening, balance and gait.
+Progressive rehabilitation focuses on strengthening, balance, and gait.
 Return to driving is an important issue that has been examined in the literature.
 Varying ankle replacement recovery periods were proposed based on the type and severity of injury or surgery without a formal consensus (1).
 Braking function returns to normal 9 weeks after surgical repair of an ankle fracture (2).
 Typically no driving is recommended for 8-10 weeks after surgery during ankle replacement recovery.

 Are Ankle Replacements Successful?